kristianmandrup/kayak_ui_deserializer/Readme.md

 Currently most of the serialization structs use `OptStr` which is a type alias for `Option<String>`.
 This will shortly be changed to proper primitive types like `f32`.

 The project further needs to be partitioned into proper module folders and a good, clean file structure.

-[RON](https://docs.rs/ron/latest/ron/) will be the next format to be supported, including serialization from the store.

 ## <a name='Styleexample'></a>Style example